-With a $90,000 grant from FRAXA Research Foundation, Dr. Patrick McCamphill and Dr. Mark Bear at Massachusetts Institute of Technology (MIT) will further investigate drug tolerance and ways to overcome it.
+With a $90,000 grant from FRAXA Research Foundation over 2018-2019, Dr. Patrick McCamphill, postdoctoral fellow in Dr. Mark Bear’s lab at Massachusetts Institute of Technology (MIT), is investigating drug tolerance to mGluR5 antagonists, arbaclofen, and other potential Fragile X treatments.
+He is also exploring ways to overcome it.

 Over the past few years, both Novartis and Roche sponsored large-scale clinical trials of metabotropic glutamate receptor 5 (mGlu5) negative allosteric modulators (NAMs) to treat Fragile X syndrome (FXS).
 With a $90,000 grant from FRAXA Research Foundation in 2015-2017, Dr. Mark Bear’s team will explore if mGlu5 NAMs dosed chronically causes tolerance, and if so, how it develops and to probe new avenues to prevent or circumvent it.

 Although the clinical trials failed to show efficacy in the patient population and Novartis and Roche discontinued their Fragile X development programs, Dr. Senter has worked with Mark Bear, PhD to carefully review parent observations.
-Those caregiver reports suggested tolerance to mGlu5 antagonists antagonists developed quickly, consistent with some preclinical findings in the mouse model.
+Those caregiver reports suggested tolerance to mGlu5 antagonists.
+Antagonists developed quickly, consistent with some preclinical findings in the mouse model.

 One of the features of the Fragile X mouse model which is relevant to the human Fragile X syndrome (and autism) is social behavior.
 Several tests show consistent social behavioral abnormalities in the Fragile X mouse model.
 With a $140,000 grant from FRAXA Research Foundation in 2012-2013, Dr. Willemsen at Erasmus University used social behavior tests to measure the effectiveness of several drug strategies.

 Question: How Do Families Decide Which Trial is Best for Them?
 Answer: Each of the trials has different requirements for joining, so many – if not most – people will only be eligible for one trial after screening.
 The best way to approach this is to call the clinic contact closest to your area and discuss this with him/her.
 Age, weight, current medications, behavior, and IQ are all factors.